 - Does the information management identify information to be managed, define information representations, obtain, develop or transform, store, validate, present, and dispose of information, identify the status of information and make information available for use?

-What skills are required according to the 82079 standard?
+What skills are required according to the EN 82079-1 standard?

 The 82079 standard mentions that skills, responsibilities and competencies of the persons involved in the information development process are crucial for the quality of information for use.

 “The creation of information for use shall be assigned to competent persons.
 Organizations should analyse their content creation process, identify the tasks to be performed to achieve the required results, evaluate the competencies which are needed to perform these tasks successfully and finally designate the tasks and responsibilities to persons who cover these competencies.
 Responsibilities should be assigned to separate persons where the size of the organization permits.”